rdmorganiser/rdmo-docs/docs/development/documentation.rst

 Documentation
 =============

-In order to build the documetation, additional dependencies must be installed in your virtual enviroment:
+In order to build the documetation, the following dependencies must be installed in your virtual enviroment:

 .. code:: bash